spirosrap/flyingcar/FCND-Motion-Planning/writeup.md

         self.set_home_position(lon0, lat0, 0)
 ```

-I read the csv file twice because the file includes two formats (different columnson each one).
+I read the csv file twice because the file includes two formats (different columns on each one).

 This is where the drone starts in the simulator: